woomora/Infrastructures-of-Race-/README.md

 To replicate the analysis in R:

 1. Download the data/derived files from the specified source.
+Add them to the master file.
 2. Open `IoR_master_24.08.R` and run the script to reproduce each figure and table.

 **Notes:**